oknow23/dealRaw/README.md

 Deal with the RAW file is spending too much time？

-The tool will Deal with the rating too low raw file and delete it,and help you save time
+The tool will Deal with the rating too low raw file and delete it,and help you save time.

 ### Environment:
 - Install python 2.7